cogini/elixir-deploy-template/README.md

 ### Define servers

-Add the host to the `~/.ssh/config` file on your dev machine:
+Add the hosts to the `~/.ssh/config` file on your dev machine:

     Host web-server
         HostName 123.45.67.89

-Add the host to the groups in the Ansible inventory `ansible/inventory/hosts` file in the project:
+Add the hosts to the groups in the Ansible inventory `ansible/inventory/hosts` file in the project:

     [web-servers]